vmware/container-service-extension/docs/CSE_CONFIG.md

 #       b.
 The field 'name' in each entry should be the name of the
 #          Provider VDC as it appears in vCD.
 #       c.
 The field 'pks_api_server' is a reference to the Enterprise PKS
 #          api server which owns this account.
-It's value should be equal to
+Its value should be equal to
 #          value of the field 'name' of the corresponding Enterprise PKS api
 #          server.
 #   4. nsxt_servers:
 #       a.
 Each entry in the list represents a NSX-T server that has been
-#          alongside a Enterprise PKS server to manage its networking.
+#          alongside an Enterprise PKS server to manage its networking.
 CSE
 #          needs these details to enforce network isolation of clusters.
 #       b.
 The field 'name' in each entry should be unique.
 The value of
 #          the field has no bearing on the real world NSX-T server, it's
 #          used to tie in various segments of the config file together.
 #       c.
 The field 'pks_api_server' is a reference to the Enterprise PKS
 #          api server which owns this account.
-It's value should be equal to
+Its value should be equal to
 #          value of the field 'name' of the corresponding Enterprise PKS api
 #          server.
 #       d.
 The field 'distributed_firewall_section_anchor_id' should be